-- Bakery in a foldable canvas bag.
+- I would like the baked goods in a collapsible canvas bag.

-Here, things mostly end up in buckled and mason jars, I put the dough in a canvas bag and the green peas in a bigger plastic box.
-And the divine chocolate balls are in a big box because they are running out fast
+Here, things are mostly put in snap and canning jars, I put the pasta in a canvas bag, and the green peas in a bigger plastic box.
+And the divine chocolate balls in a big box, because they sell out quickly.

 MY FAVORITE PLACES

 !
 I would highlight Boci dairy shop, where I can buy all dairy products without packaging.